Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 Specificity is calculated as the number of correct negative predictions divided by the total number of negatives.

+F1 score is the weighted average of precision and recall.
+F1 Score = 2 * (Precision * Recall) / (Precision + Recall).
+It is nice as it considers both precision and recall of the model, but this makes it harder to interpret.

+Accuracy is calculated as the number of all correct predictions divided by the total number of the dataset.
+It is one of the most straight-forward metric out of the confusion matrix.

 Here are codes in python that can visualize a confusion matrix, here I take the sample size to be 300.